 Let me start by saying graduating from college debt free is wonderful but not always possible or the best option.
 There are many students who will not graduate from college because they take off a semester to work to save more money for college and never return or end up taking fewer and fewer classes so that they can work more to pay for college.

 Now they have debt, no degree, and are making less money than had they graduated.
 This explains how borrowers can be struggling to make payments on even relatively small student loans.
 After all, the Federal Reserve Bank of New York, “the highest default rates, at nearly 34 percent, are among the borrowers who owe less than $5,000.”
 Maybe these students should borrow some more if it would allow them to graduate and get a better job.

 There are people who graduate from college going part-time over six or eight years but they are the exception rather than the rule.

 There are also people who successfully start at a community college and transfer to a four-year institution to complete their degree to save money.
-Such students are increasingly more successful than they had been in past as states simplify articulation/transfer agreements between institutions.
+Such students are increasingly more successful than they had been in the past as states simplify articulation/transfer agreements between institutions.
 However, it takes a very focused student to manage the transfer process.
-Overall, students are still less likely to graduate if they start at a two-year college (Breakthrough Collaborative, Four Year vs. Community College).
+Overall, students are still less likely to graduate if they start at a two-year college than at a four-year institution.

 The fact is that students are more likely to graduate if they attend a four-year college with a significant proportion of residential students.
-Saving money by living at home and commuting, particularly for the freshman year, can make it less likely to compete your degree.
+Saving money by living at home and commuting, particularly for the freshman year, can make it less likely to complete your degree.
 (This is not necessarily the case for first generation students or students from certain ethnic backgrounds.)